-This model shows how to use the Discrete-Time Eye Diagram Scope block to view the phase trajectory, phase tree, and instantaneous frequency of a CPM modulated signal.
+This model shows how to use the Eye Diagram block to view the phase trajectory, phase tree, and instantaneous frequency of a CPM modulated signal.

-This example uses various Communications System Toolbox™, DSP System Toolbox™ and Simulink blocks to model a baseband CPM signal.
+This example, doc_cpm_phase_tree, uses various Communications Toolbox™, DSP System Toolbox™, and Simulink® blocks to model a baseband CPM signal.

 In particular, the example model includes these blocks:

-When you run the example, several Discrete-Time Eye Diagram Scope blocks show how the CPM signal changes over time:
+When you run the example, several Eye Diagram blocks show how the CPM signal changes over time:

 The Modulated Signal block displays the in-phase and quadrature signals.
 Double-click the block to open the scope.
 The modulated signal is easy to see in the eye diagram only when the Modulation index parameter in the CPM Modulator Baseband block is set to 0.5.
 If you set the Modulation index to another value, for example 2/3, the features of the modulated signal are difficult to decipher for this more complex modulation.
 Unwrapping the phase and plotting it is another way to illustrate these more complex CPM modulated signals.